 At the Hungarian Meteorological Service (HMS) a statistical technique for long-range forecasting was developed and forecasts based on this method had been issued for more than 20 years.
 Beside the operational statistical method, in 1998 investigation of the applicability of ECMWF's long-range forecasting system System1 for Hungary was started.
 In March 2003 the seasonal forecasts based on the ECMWF's System2 became operational in the HMS.
 Since May 2007 the operational forecasts are based on System3.
+The newest version (System4) became operational in 2011 in the HMS.
 Forecasts for the 2-meter, maximum and minimum temperature and the amount of precipitation, for six regions of Hungary are issued in every month.